Anton21a/DataScience1/README.md

 # Project Environment
 !
 Please familiarize yourself with the following project space: libraries & pips that should be installed before the running code.
 Note: the environment is defined for more complex data analysis projects that the following, due to this the uploading time varies around 3 minutes.
 Instruction *How to activate the kernel*:
 * after moving to the *main* git folder within Anaconda Prompt, run the following command: *Conda activate data-analysis*.
 P.S be sure that your main directory contains YML file.
-Aftet that register the kernel within the command: *Python -m ipykernel install –user –name=myproject –display-name “Python (myproject)”.
+Aftet that register the kernel within the command: *Python -m ipykernel install –user –name=myproject –display-name “python (myproject)”.
 Finally, run *jupyter notebook* and the whole code inside ipynb files.
 dependencies:
   - python=3.11
   - numpy